Alverd02/Double-Pendulum/README.md

 -More

-Also, there is a little gnuplot script to see the x,y graph.
+There is a little gnuplot script to see the x,y graph.
 You can also change it to make your own plots or just run it.